gt1/FIT/README.md

 ```

 where in_1.bam etc. need to be valid names according to the schemes described above.

+Some phases of FIT can make use of multi threading.
+The number of threads used can be set in the tools.sh script (change the value NUMTHREADS shell variable).

 ## Output
 The system produces lists of break points supported by a sufficient number of read pairs